paulzer01/another-basic-twitter-clone/README.md

 	try_file $uri /index.html;                                 # serves index.html first and for every subsequent request
 }
 ```
-* Set up nginx to handle our API/server routes.
+* Set up NGINX to handle our API/server routes.
 This is essentially boiler plate code except for `proxy_pass` which is passed the public IP of our EC2 instance and its non-standard port e.g. `http://34.209.87.87:5000`.
 This IP addess is proxied to the standard port 80 which will allow us to access the website as normal without specifying its port.
 We declare as many server routes as needed e.g. if we have routes that start with `/auth` as well as routes that begin with `api` then we would need to define a new route for each of them.
 ```
 location /route_name/ {
                 proxy_set_header X-Forwarded-For $proxy_add_x_forwarded_for;